From a guest who stayed with us

 Microclimates change fast — pack layers, a waterproof jacket, and sun protection.
 You may experience 4 seasons in one day.

-Hot springs (Poça da Dona Beija), whale watching, and Vila Franca Islet require advance booking, especially May–September.
+Hot springs (Poça da Dona Beija), whale watching, and popular restaurants require advance booking, especially May–September.

 Many trails are muddy and slippery year-round.
 Waterproof hiking shoes with good grip are a must for Salto do Prego and Sete Cidades trails.